 Although FBI has yet to release reports of burglars who actually hacked a security system to break into a house, it is worth knowing that there our technology today is not 100% fail proof.
 That’s likely because police departments don’t report that type of information or don’t have any evidence to know that’s what happened even if it did.
+That's why it's so important to layer your security controls with supplemental things like perimeter alarms or driveway alarms and hardening your doors.

 This post will review some of the popular home security systems that have been hacked and how the companies responded to the vulnerabilities.